kubernetes-retired/heapster/docs/influxdb.md

 _Warning: Virtual machines need to have at least 2 cores for InfluxDB to perform optimally._

 ### Setup a Kubernetes cluster
 [Bring up a Kubernetes cluster](https://github.com/GoogleCloudPlatform/kubernetes), if you haven't already.
 Ensure that `kubecfg.sh` is exported.
-By default, [cAdvisor](https://github.com/google/cadvisor) runs on all nodes on port 4194.

 ### Start all of the pods and services
 ```shell